parrt/msds501/notes/functions.md

 print first y value returned from `line`<br>
 print second y value returned from `line`

-For the data processing steps, we can also use the notation from the sample function parameter and result section of the `line` function:
+For the data processing steps, we can also just use mathematics notation:

 1. **Process the data**<br>
 `line(-3)`<br>